 - Natural methods —fertility awareness (such as the rhythm method and natural family planning)

-- Barrier methods— latex condoms, female condoms, cervical caps, and diaphragms along with aids such as
+- Barrier methods— latex condoms, female condoms, cervical caps, and diaphragms, along with additions such as spermicide.

 - Hormonal methods— birth control pills (oral contraceptives), a vaginal ring such as the Nuvaring, patch, or injections of the hormone progestin (Depo-Provera®).
 Longer-acting methods include choices like IUDs and birth control implants in the upper arm (Nexplanon®)

-- Emergency contraception —referred to as the “morning-after pill.”
+- Emergency contraception —referred to as the “morning-after pill or Plan B”

 - Permanent birth control— tubal ligation, in which the fallopian tubes are blocked in female patients (or vasectomy for men)

-Women looking for a long-term birth control method often turn to intrauterine devices to deliver long-lasting protection from pregnancy.
-This choice is one of the most effective means of long term pregnancy prevention.
+Women looking for long-acting reversible contraceptives often turn to intrauterine devices (IUDs) to deliver long-lasting protection from pregnancy.
+This choice is one of the most effective means of long-term pregnancy prevention and can be inserted by your Ob/GYN.

-IUDs are tiny T-shaped devices implanted by your doctor or healthcare provider directly into the uterus.
-Hormonal IUDs release a small but ongoing amount of progestin, a naturally occurring hormone.
-It changes the uterine environment by thickening cervical mucus — which helps prevent sperm from binding to the egg — and thinning the uterine lining, which prevents implantation.
+IUDs are tiny T-shaped devices implanted directly into the uterus by your doctor or healthcare provider.
+Hormonal IUDs release a small but steady amount of progestin, a naturally occurring hormone.
+Progestin thickens the cervical mucus, which helps prevent sperm from binding to the egg.
+It also thins the uterine lining, preventing fertilized eggs from implanting in the uterus.

-Non-hormonal IUDs, or copper IUDs, release a small amount of copper into the uterine lining, causing the same effects as hormonal IUD methods.
+Non-hormonal IUDs, also called copper IUDs, release a small amount of copper ions into the uterine lining.
+This results in the same effects as hormonal IUD methods but without the use of hormones.

-Once correctly placed, IUDs require no further pregnancy-prevention efforts to be effective.
-This birth control works to protect against pregnancy for five to ten years and is more than 99% effective, more efficient than oral contraceptive use.
+Once inserted, IUDs require no further pregnancy-prevention efforts to be effective.
+Depending on what kind you get, IUDs protect against pregnancy for five to ten years.
+IUDs are more than 99% effective, which is higher than most other types of contraception.